-Figure 5.1.1: Performance Metrics Heatmap

-The article's results show that the market segments with the least rational pricing are stable, large-cap stocks.
+My results show that the market segments with the least rational pricing are stable, large-cap stocks.
 Walmart (WMT) was a winner overall, with a total return of 48.18% and a win rate of 72.73%.
 Mastercard (MA) achieved a stellar 19.45% risk-adjusted return, accompanied by a 50% win rate.
 Across all 25, the portfolio average had a return of 15.4% with a Sharpe ratio of 1.85 and a win rate of 58.6%.
 More specifically, these results can be visualized in our performance dashboard (Figure 5.1.1), which illustrates the effectiveness of this multifaceted strategy.

+Figure 5.1.2

+Bar Chart Showing Top Symbols by Total Return